Stellenberg High School: Facilities

-Sport facilities include a sand-based Astroturf, an additional hockey field, three rugby fields, four netball courts, four tennis courts, a multifunctional indoor activity centre, a gymnasium and a resistance-training gym.
+Sport facilities include a South African Hockey Association-approved sand-based artificial turf, a mini hockey field, three South African Rugby Union-approved fields (grass), four netball courts, four tennis courts, a multifunctional indoor activity centre, a gymnasium and a resistance-training gym.

-The school has a fully functional, modern cafeteria and a function room with panoramic views of the sports fields and surroundings.
+The school has a cafeteria and a function room with views of the sports fields and distant mountains.

-Academic facilities include computer labs, an art class, design class and science labs.
+STEM facilities include science labs, technology and design studios, and remedial mathematics education.

 The school hosted one of the rugby games of the under-18 rugby international games, which was contested between South Africa, England, Wales and France in 2018.

-MTBS
+DTBS

-Stellenberg High School participates in the annual MTBS athletics competition, along with three other schools from the Bellville area: DF Malan, Bellville and Tygerberg.
-MTBS is especially well known for the performance of these schools on the pavilion, where they support their athletes with LCD-like flashes and singing compilations, for which a trophy is also awarded.
+Stellenberg High School participates in the annual DTBS athletics competition, along with three other schools from the Bellville area: DF Akademie, Tygerberg, Bellville and Stellenberg.
+DTBS is especially well known for the performance of these schools on the pavilion, where they support their athletes with LCD-like flashes and singing compilations, for which a trophy is also awarded.

 Stellenberg has thus far been the most successful school in acquiring the singing trophy, winning it 11 times in the past 21 years that the cup has been awarded.
 The school's biggest achievement was made from 2009 until 2014, when the school won the singing trophy for six consecutive years, making it the first school to achieve this streak.

 In athletics, Stellenberg has been the second most successful, achieving first place for the past six consecutive years.